Seeking support

 Journalists will want to get a lot of information from you, ranging from family life, employment, family history, the incident, how you are all coping and your opinion on how the operation is being managed by government and other organisations.

-Because of the global and open nature of the media, you must assume that the kidnappers will read published material.
+Because of the global and open nature of the media, you must assume that those holding your loved one will read published material.

 The following ideas might help you to reduce the stress on you and your family from media contact: